 - An acceptance letter from the new school you plan to attend.

 - A "transfer verification form" if required by your new school.
 Contact your new school to see if they have a transfer form before submitting your request.
 Some schools have an encrypted online transfer form that is sent automatically to USF to request a transfer.
 ISSS cannot complete this because it is not submitted by a student and it is not a complete request.
 If your school has an encrypted online transfer form they will need to provide a separate transfer verification form for you to submit with your transfer out request.
+Please note that per office policy, the ISSS office only completes these forms during the processing period (not before request has been received or after it has been completed).

 - A copy of the "petition to withdraw from the University" which can be found on the University Registrar Office website (only students who are transferring to a new school before completing their program at USF need to submit this form).